oneapi-src/level-zero-spec/scripts/core/PROG.md

 sub-device allocations over to another sub-device's local memory.
 However, the application can retry using the parent device and the driver will decide where to place the allocation.

-One thing to note is that the ordinal that is used when creating a command queue is relative to the sub-device.
-This ordinal specifies which physical compute queue on the device or sub-device to map the logical queue to.
-The application needs to query ::${x}_device_properties_t.numAsyncComputeEngines from the sub-device to determine how to set this ordinal.
-See ::${x}_command_queue_desc_t for more details.

 A 16-byte unique device identifier (uuid) can be obtained for a device or sub-device using ::${x}DeviceGetProperties.

 ```c